wesleyburr/subMaldi/Contributing.md

 ## Code of conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released using a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md), via [Contributor Convenant](https://www.contributor-covenant.org/).
 By participating in this project you agree to abide by its terms.

 ## How you can contribute